fbeneventi/examon-docs-mkd/docs/Introduction.md

 ## Storage

 In the storage layer of ExaMon, the Cassandra table schema maps the data model.
 Cassandra tables are collections of rows, where each row has a primary key.
 KairosDB is used by ExaMon to define the primary keys in Cassandra and enable efficient indexing and searching of data.
-The primary keys are a concatenation of the metric name and tags, and they are used for efficient data indexing and searching.
+The primary keys are a concatenation of the metric name and tags, and they are used for data indexing and searching.
 The values and timestamps represent the columns of the row.

 ![](images/image7.png)